Mutotu/Vocabulary-Builder/README.md

 List out requirements and dates to complete by.
 Organize these into most foundational to your functionality, to least.
--Html and Css need to be done by tonight.
+-Html and Css need to be done
--Need to get data for words by tomorrow night -Separate the words from their definitions by tomorrow night -Work on each functions to test them if they work.
+-Need to get data for words
+-Separate the words from their definitions
+-Work on each functions to test them if they work.
 -Functions for => cheking spelling, settiming, data retriving,comparing between input and definition